-These measures not only increase the value of your home, they are especially valuable in multi-dwelling buildings.
+These measures not only increase the value of your home, but they are especially valuable in multi-dwelling buildings.
 Condos and apartments have building codes that are designed to ensure privacy and help make living more comfortable for all residents.
 Crescent Homes Maui can help homeowners choose the right products to reduce floor sounds and ensure that any codes are met.

 Come Home to Calm

-Crescent Homes recently installed sound dampening floors for several of its projects.
+Crescent Homes recently installed sound-dampening floors for several of its projects.
 These include the extensive remodel of a condo on Ironwood Lane in Maui’s Kapalua Ironwoods development, and two luxury homes on Anapuni Loop in the Kaanapali Hillside neighborhood.